 An ejecting flash drive issue may occur if you click the remove media button or the Eject option.
 Many frequent users of USB devices encounter this type of problem and for the most part, many of them don’t know what to do about it.
 This problem reveals itself in multiple ways such as

 These are some of the error messages you are likely to see.
 What these errors mean is that the storage you are trying to eject is still in use and your PC cannot remove it safely.
 When you receive such a message, your system is prompting you to stop all actions before removing the storage device.
 This is a common problem that occurs because your files located in the USB storage are still open and in use by other programs.
 It may also be because it is being accessed by your operating system software.
 To protect the device from damage, your system will stop eject actions and reveal to you a “problem ejecting USB mass Storage Device” Error.

 There are ways to overcome this problem.
 Here are four ways to resolve the issue.

 If you forcefully eject your USB drive without the safe mode you may just kiss your data goodbye because your data may get corrupted or go missing.
 If the Remove hardware icon is giving a warning that loss may occur, follow these steps to safely unplug it.

-Your Device Driver let you manage USB drives that are connected to your computer.
+Your Device Driver lets you manage USB drives that are connected to your computer.
 You can also use it to eject a USB drive.
 See how to do this below

 Management is also helpful in Windows computers.
-It manages the external drives and disk inserted into the system.
-If you is a Windows 10,8 or 7, you can use it to eject a USB flash drive.
+It manages the external drives and disks inserted into the system.
+If you are a Windows 10,8 or 7, you can use it to eject a USB flash drive.

 Here are three simple steps to remove your device safely.
-You can use any of the steps that works well for you.
+You can use any of the steps that work well for you.

 Once you encounter a “problem ejecting mass storage device” error, the first thing you should is to check to see if there are any files or programs still running.
 Be certain that you have closed the files or programs on your storage device.